How To Add, Manage and Delete Roles in Discord

 A server administrator might create a role called “Moderator” which would add the ability to mute or ban other users.
-Users can be assigned multiple roles and they always have the largest combination of role powers; i.e., someone who has both @everyone and Moderator roles would have all the powers of @everyone plus the powers of Moderator.
+Users can be assigned multiple roles i.e. someone who has both @everyone and Moderator roles would have all the powers of @everyone plus the powers of a Moderator.

 There are a total of 29 permissions on Discord that are divided into General, Text, and Voice permissions.
 In order to appropriately assign roles, you have to understand what each one does.
-Below you’ll find a quick-reference list of each role.
+Below you’ll find a list of each permission for reference.

 Administrator – the Administrator’s permission grants all the permissions that exist on the server.
 Granting this permission can be dangerous as it gives a lot of power to the user.

 View Audit Log – this permission allows the user to read the server’s audit logs.